 Well hello.
 Since I last posted, I practically burned down my house during what we would call a “Pinterest Fail.”
 I needed potato chips.
 I wanted potato chips.
 I made potato chips.
 In the process of making said potato chips, I about destroyed my oven and caused a storm of funk to explode in my oven.
 Note to self- never, ever, ever set your oven to 500 degrees and throw in some 1/8 inch sliced potatoes drizzled with olive oil.
 It will be bad.
 Very, very bad.
 Smoke detector going on, house stinking, mess.

 The result?
-A desperate need for a non toxic oven cleaner.
+A desperate need for a non toxic oven cleaner through cleaning business start up.
 I hate, hate, hate the way Easy Off smells, and I really dislike the idea of putting so many chemicals in the place where I make my food.
 My goal was to restore my gorgeous KitchenAid Convection oven to it’s prior glory WITHOUT loading it with toxic fumes.
-I knew in advance that I was going to have to really lean in and scrub the bajeesus out of my stove, but with a bit of trial and error, I got the job done.
+Amazing Maids Boise homepage helped me learn clearer ways to really lean in and scrub the bajeesus out of my stove, but with a bit of trial and error, I got the job done.
 On Pinterest there are a number of tips to clean an oven, some work, some don’t.

 Here is what works for me and my nasty, filthy, ‘tater explosion of an oven.

 Juice of a lime or lemon